Lucky-444/Api-Gate-Way-Airline/readme1.md

 {
         no one can change their role to admin or etc so we add custom function that only admin can add role to another

 }

+{

+        ####Home work==>{
+              in flight service if youre not an admin and you are not an flight company then you should not be change the flights data

+              HINT : {
+                app.use(
+                        '/bookingService',[f1 ,f2]
+                        createProxyMiddleware({
+                        target: ServerConfig.BOOKING_SERVICE,
+                        changeOrigin: true,
+                        // pathFilter: '/api/proxy-only-this-path',
+                        }),
+                        );

+                function(req , res ,next){
+                        console.log(f1);
+                        next();
+                }

+                function(req, res, next){
+                        console.log(f2);
+                        next();
+                }
+              }

+              like this : {
+                // Assuming '/flightService' is the protected route app.use('/flightService', [
+                checkAuth, // Ensure the user is authenticated checkFlightAccess, // Check if the user has the correct role (ADMIN or FLIGHT_COMPANY) createProxyMiddleware({
+                target: ServerConfig.BOOKING_SERVICE, // Your booking service URL
+                changeOrigin: true,
+                pathRewrite: {
+                '^/flightService': '', // Optional: Rewrite path if needed },
+                })
+                ]);
+              }

+        }
+}

+{
+        notification service addes
+        set up messaging quue

+}

+{
+        FRONTEND - MIDDLE END - BACKEND
+        1.we need an intermediate layer between the client side and the microservice 2.using the middleware end when clients send an requst towe will be able to make the decision to which microservice should actualyy respond to the request 3.using the middleware end we can also add some business logic to the request before it 4.we can do messge validation , message transformation and rate limiting we try prepare an api gate way that act as this middleend service

+}